Import People via CSV

-- If you do not wish to import the values in this column, select the "Skip" checkbox
+We sample the first three rows of your data for the specific column.
+"Import as:" will be the selection of which attribute to map this column to.
+If you do not wish to import the values in this column, select the "Skip" checkbox

 You may see some additional warnings on this screen.
 These are best practices and recommendations, and you are not required to fix all warnings.
 Example: We may recommend you remove spaces from your column names because having spaces in attributes can make things difficult when using Liquid Templating in your messages.

 Once you have completed this step, click the "Next" button to begin the validation of your file.

 Depending on your file size, your file may take some time to process through the validations.
 When you click "Next", we will be checking your data to ensure only the best data is brought into your account.

 If validation goes well, you can skip to "Importing your data".

 The above is what a fully successful import looks like.
 Otherwise, let's troubleshoot!

 We have two types of data validations we run against your data: